Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-Check for code changes in both programs and make corrections, wherever applicable.
-Click in the middle of the ClassArray2() code and press F5 to run the program.
+Review the code changes in both programs carefully and make corrections wherever necessary.
+Once ready, place the cursor in the middle of the ClassArray2() code and press F5 to run the program.

-The Call statement in the first program passes the CA Class Object Array as ByRef Parameter to the ClassPrint() Subroutine.
-The program prints the Object Properties and calls the function Area() to calculate and return the value to print.
+In this version, the Call statement in the first program passes the CA Class Object Array as a ByRef parameter to the ClassPrint() subroutine.
+The subroutine then prints the object properties and invokes the Area() function to calculate and display the results.

 1. MS-Access Class Module and VBA